cloud-design-dev/IBM-Cloud-JunipervSRX-Terraform-Ansible/standalone/README.md

 # Overview
-This guide will show you how to use Terraform and Ansible to deploy and configure a [Juniper vSRX]() network gateway on the IBM Cloud.
+This guide will show you how to use Terraform and Ansible to deploy and configure a [Juniper vSRX](https://cloud.ibm.com/docs/vsrx?topic=vsrx-about-ibm-cloud-juniper-vsrx) network gateway on the IBM Cloud.
+This code allows two deployment types:

+ - oneGconfig: This deploys a vSRX with a 1G network interface
+ - tenGconfig: This deploys a vSRX with a 10G network interface

 ## Deploy all resources